Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Introduction

-Our setting can be explained as follows.
-Assume that the participants and the dealer, made of multiple sub-dealers distributed in space, observe independently and identically distributed realizations of correlated random variables, that have, for instance, been obtained in a wireless communication networks from channel gain measurements after appropriate manipulations~\cite{wilson2007channel,wallace2010automatic,ye2010information,pierrot2013experimental}.
+Our setting is formally described in Section \ref{sec:pre} and can be explained at a high level as follows.
+Assume that the participants and the dealer, made of multiple sub-dealers distributed in space, observe independently and identically distributed realizations of correlated random variables, that have, for instance, been obtained in a wireless communication network from channel gain measurements after appropriate manipulations~\cite{wilson2007channel,wallace2010automatic,ye2010information,pierrot2013experimental}.
 The dealer wishes to share a secret with the participants with the requirement that only predefined subsets of participants are able to reconstruct the secret, while any other subsets of participants that pool all their knowledge must remain ignorant, in an information-theoretic sense, of the secret.
 We are interested in characterizing the set of all achievable secret rates that the dealer can obtain via its sub-dealers when those are allowed to communicate with the participants over a public channel.
 Note that a potential limitation in the presence of a single dealer is that the correlated random variables available at the dealer and the participants could be such that no positive secret rates are achievable.
 It is precisely to mitigate this eventuality that we consider a dealer that can deploy in space sub-dealers using, for instance, mobile stations or drones whose positions are adjusted to change the statistics of the channel gains and avoid sterile spatial configurations.
-Note that subsequently to the preliminary version~\cite{chou2018secret} of this paper, Reference~\cite{Rana21} investigated a similar model, but only in the presence of a \emph{single-dealer}, when the participants and the dealer observe realizations of correlated Gaussian variables.
-Note also that~\cite{csiszar2} investigated another secret-sharing problem from correlated random variables and public discussion in the absence of a designated dealer and for special kinds of access structures that are not monotone.
-By contrast, in this work, we consider arbitrary monotone access structures~\cite{benaloh1988generalized}.